-With all the things you need to do, you may potentially forget about other important things you need to plan for such as the proper order of the wedding entourage.
-Even though wedding dresses and themes are usually the things that every bride need to prepare for, one should not underestimate the contribution of a perfectly choreographed wedding march for the wedding entourage.
+With all the things you need to do, you may potentially forget about other important things you need to plan for, such as the proper order of the wedding entourage.
+Even though wedding dresses and themes are usually the things that every bride needs to prepare for, one should not underestimate the contribution of a perfectly choreographed wedding march for the wedding entourage.

 The thing with wedding marches is that it depends on the type of wedding that you plan to organize.
 Read on for a basic idea of how wedding marches should be depending on the kind of event you have.

-What usually happens in a Christian wedding ceremony is that the father escorts the bride as they march to the aisle.
+What usually happens in a Christian wedding ceremony is that the father escorts the bride as they march down the aisle.
 However, the father only gives her daughter away as soon as he reaches his seat.
 Here is a basic picture of what a Christian wedding ceremony is supposed to look like.

 Jewish wedding ceremonies may vary due to the different sects, but all the same, they follow an underlying order.
 At the altar stands the cantor and the Rabbi.
 The grandparents of the bride march to the altar followed by the groom’s grandparents.
 The ushers move with their pairs to the altar, followed by the best man, but by himself this time.